McLaughlin Planetarium: Planned redevelopment

 On April 14, 2004, the directors put out a call "for expressions of interest" to redevelop the space occupied by the planetarium.
 Seeking additional funding to cover the costs of the second phase of the expansion and redevelopment of the museum, the directors of the museum had planned on erecting luxury condominiums on the space currently occupied by the planetarium.
-They abandoned this proposal on November 7, 2005, in the face of wide-spread public opposition to the construction of a tall residential building in a district of low-rise public buildings.
+They abandoned this proposal on November 7, 2005, in the face of widespread public opposition to the construction of a tall residential building in a district of low-rise public buildings.
 Although in 2007, R.O.M. director William Thorsell reportedly was planning to revive the scheme to place a residential tower on the site.

 On January 26, 2009, the R.O.M. announced that it had sold the building and the site for $22 million to the University of Toronto, who originally planned to demolish the existing building and build additional facilities for its law and business faculties.

 On September 9, 2014, the University of Toronto announced a new museum and academic complex.
 It was to include the Jewish Museum of Canada, a Faculty of Music performance hall, research centres and History department academic space.
 In its early stages of planning and approvals the project lacked complete funding at the time of the announcement.
 In January 2016, the university announced it would proceed with construction of what is now to be called the Centre for Civilizations and Cultures, without the participation of the Jewish Museum of Canada because the UJA "needed to focus on more pressing funding priorities."
 The project is to be designed by Diller Scofidio + Renfro of New York in collaboration with architectsAlliance of Toronto.
 The centre is to house the university's Department of History, its Department of Near and Middle Eastern Civilizations, the Institute of Islamic Studies and the research arm for the Tanenbaum Centre for Jewish Studies, and a new 250-seat performance hall for the university's Faculty of Music.